tappytaps/multiplatform-localize/README.md

     - default: value
 - **baseLanguage**
     - language of source strings in xlsx sheet
-- **nativeLanguage**
-    - used as default language for AI translation
 - **languages**
-    - supported languages that will be downloaded from OneSky
+    - supported languages that will be downloaded from Weblate
 - **columns**
     - names of columns in each sheet
-    - **id**: unique string IDs, will be used for OneSky upload
+    - **id**: unique string IDs, will be used for Weblate upload
     - **key**:
         - string keys
         - will be used on platform when downloading or generating strings
         - must be unique, otherwise the strings generator will end with error
-    - **isFinal**: TRUE/FALSE, only final strings will be uploaded to OneSky
+    - **isFinal**: TRUE/FALSE, only final strings will be uploaded to Weblate
     - **isHtml**:
         - TRUE/FALSE, if string contains HTML tags
         - the strings generator will handle a string value in special way (Android)
     - **allowDuplicates**: if the column contains **TRUE**, the strings generator will not show warnings for duplicate in values column for given string
     - **aiTranslationDescription**: description of the string for AI translations.
 - **sheets**
-    - mapping of XLSX sheets to OneSky projects
+    - mapping of XLSX sheets to Weblate projects
-    - **oneSkyProjectId**: OneSky project ID
     - **name**: sheet name
     - **valueColumn**: column name with strings values
+    - **weblateProjectSlug**: Weblate project slug
+    - **weblateComponentSlug**: Weblate component slug
 - **plurals**
-    - **oneSkyProjectId**: OneSky project ID
-    - **inputFile**: source file with plural strings, the file will be uploaded to OneSky
+    - **inputFile**: source file with plural strings, the file will be uploaded to Weblate
+    - **weblateProjectSlug**: Weblate project slug
+    - **weblateComponentSlug**: Weblate component slug

 # Spreadsheet requirements